conjfrnk/conjfrnk.github.io/_posts/2025-01-29-charter-meals.md

 layout: post
 title:  "Adding CharterMeals to My OpenBSD Server"
 date:   2025-01-29 19:30:00 -0400
+description: >-
+  Adding a second domain to an OpenBSD VPS — a new acme-client block, httpd server stanzas, and a second TLS keypair in relayd.
 ---
 I recently decided to host an additional website, [chartermeals.com][cm-website], on the same OpenBSD VPS where I run [conjfrnk.com][cf-website].
 Here's how.